arcionlabs/arcion-docs/content/docs/source-setup/Postgresql.md

     **Instructions for using wal2json**
     1. Install the wal2json plugin with the steps from the following link: https://github.com/eulerto/wal2json/blob/master/README.md

-    2. Create a logical replication slot for the given catalog to be replicated with the following SQL.
+    2. Create a logical replication slot for the given catalog to be replicated with the following SQL:
         ```SQL
         SELECT 'init' FROM pg_create_logical_replication_slot('<replication_slot_name>', 'wal2json');
         ```
-    3. Verify the slot has been created
+    3. Verify the slot has been created:
         ```sql
         SELECT * from pg_replication_slots;
         ```